bishopb/clitest/README.md

 ## Usage

-`clitest.py` is invoked from the command line, specifying one or more test suite files.
-By default, `clitest.py` will run the tests given in the test suite files.
-To simply list the cases that would be run, pass the --list-tests option.
+* `clitest.py` is invoked from the command line, specifying one or more test suite files.
+* By default, `clitest.py` will run the tests given in the test suite files.
+* To list the cases that would be run, and not run them, pass the --list-tests option.
+* By default, `spec` output is shown.
+Use the `--reporter` option to choose `tap` or `junit` alternatives.

 ```
 usage: clitest.py [-h] [-v | -q | --list-tests] SUITE [SUITE ...]